“Live your passion. Do what you love. Help people. The rest takes care of itself.”

 1. Charge for an hour of work as a consultant.
 Find the people or businesses who desperately need your advice.
 Whether it’s social media, knitting or business strategy.
 People start businesses every day who don’t know the first thing about, well just about anything other than their specific business topic.
 Look around.

 2. Charge for an hour as a coach.
-To be honest, there’s not much of a difference between a coach and a consultant but in our case let’s consider a coach someone who helps with personal, life topics, and a consultant someone who does more strategic and/or business work.
+To be honest, there’s not much of a difference between a coach and a consultant, but in our case let’s consider a coach someone who helps with personal, life topics, and a consultant someone who does more strategic and/or business work.

 Go out and help someone declutter their house, maximize their schedule, get on a few more dates, lose 15 pounds – anything is fair game.
 Personal topics like these are massive pain points for just about everyone you cross paths with (no one’s perfect).
 People are very willing to pay for a solution.
-Who wouldn’t be?

 Find the ones who genuinely need it.
-Send out an email to a group of friends asking if they know someone who needs help (people often won’t nominate themselves), call some of your passionate people and connectors, ask around your office, put up an ad on Craig’s List or mention it on your blog if you have one.
+Send out an email to a group of friends asking if they know someone who needs help (people often won’t nominate themselves), call some of your passionate people and connectors, ask around your office, put up an ad on craigslist or mention it on your blog if you have one.
 You don’t need to mount a massive marketing effort, we’re just looking for one client.

 The only difference between you and a coach or a consultant is they have a client.
 You can change that.

 3. Host a seminar or workshop.
 Pick something that excites you or grab one of your most life-changing books.
 Outline the key messages and actions and make a simple powerpoint deck out of it.
 Then make a workbook to go along with it.
 I once did this for one of my most impactful books, How to Win Friends and Influence People.
-Everyone could use a refresher in stuff like that.
+Everyone could use a refresher with stuff like that.

 Promote the event the same way as mentioned above.
 Choose something really close to your heart that you constantly talk and learn about so that you don’t have to do much preparation (the more prep, the more likely you’ll put it off).
 Ideally a topic you could stand up and speak passionately about right now if asked to.